Luxury Whistler Ski Vacations: A Day in the Life

 A Whistler holiday in luxury featuring fine-dining at altitude:

 Whether you’ve been learning with an experienced instructor on the nursery slopes or you’ve been lapping the famous Peak Chair, as you get to know the resort, you’ll begin to appreciate why people love Whistler skiing vacations so much.
 The terrain is fantastically varied and expansive, the instructors world-class, the lifts swift and the vibe of the resort is second to none.
 After an exhilarating first morning on the slopes, it’s time to get lunch, you’ve earnt it!
 You head to the Roundhouse Lodge, an easily accessible location in the center of Whistler, the perfect meeting point.
 There are numerous food options here, but you go for Steeps, a delightful restaurant that takes fine dining to dizzying new heights!
 You can expect panoramic views of the surrounding peaks through the restaurant’s expansive windows.
 Not only that, but the food and drink are exquisite, think charcuteries and fine wines.
+These mountaintop restaurants also are particularly accommodating for luxury group tours.

 Take Whistler’s famous PEAK 2 PEAK Gondola: